smudgelang/smudge/docs/tutorial/tutorial.rst

 Multiple State Machines
 =======================

-The turnstyle has been running nicely for a few days now, and the customer (a subway system) is very happy.
+The turnstile has been running nicely for a few days now, and the customer (a subway system) is very happy.
 Wait a second, they say they've been getting less money than expected and metal slugs are piling up in the coin bin!
 That's no good, we need to validate those